NeotokyoRebuild/NeotokyoRebuild.github.io/src/blog/2025-08-27/index.md

 ## NextBot bots
 [NextBot](https://developer.valvesoftware.com/wiki/NextBot) bots are now ported over to NT;RE!
-They are fairly basic now just going towards the ghost in CTG mode, but otherwise more playable to play against than the old bots.
+They are fairly basic now just going towards the ghost in CTG mode, but otherwise better to play against than the old bots.
 There are also additional features for the bots that have been added on top of the initial port:

 * Thermoptic and combat behaviors